How to Keep your Sanity in the Land of Picky Eaters

 September 17, 2019

-We have three children with very different tastes, attitudes, and opinions on food.
-I am the one and only mom who plans, shops for, and cooks all the meals in our house.
+We have three children with very different tastes, attitudes, and opinions on food – some may call them picky eaters.
+I am the one and only mom who plans, shops, and cooks all the meals in our house.
 We also have one Daddy who eats what I make no matter what and gives his opinion on the meal when asked.
 Much like Switzerland, he is neutral territory.
 In order to keep my sanity in this 3 vs 1 food war, I’ve come up with three absolute rules (for myself).

 You cannot (and should not) force a child to eat.

 Think about your personal appetite.
 Are you always hungry at meal time?
 Do you like every food that comes across the table?
 I am guessing the answer is “No” on both points.
 The question is “why do we expect our children to be any different?”
 The clock may say it is dinner time, but that does not mean your child is hungry.
 Engaging in a power struggle over how much food they need to eat before they are able to do anything else is really not healthy for anyone.
 Think about it.
 In this scenario mom is aggravated and frustrated, the child is aggravated and frustrated, and the meal time is now full of negativity.

 Encouragement Not Demands